 2025 - you’re basically done.
 A year shaped by one project.
-In some ways a year very similiar to the last but in some smaller ways so very different.
+In some ways a year very similar to the last but in some smaller ways so very different.
 A year of growth, maybe, a year of reflection certainly.

 Project-R

 I spent most of my year focused on this one project for one new customer.
 It shaped everything.
 New service descriptions were written, new portal features developed and new documentation authored.
-I was so deep into ITIL and it’s edge cases with this customer that there were times when I almost fogot who I worked for.
-It was the exciting springbored upon which the business grew and I with it.
+I was so deep into ITIL and it’s edge cases with this customer that there were times when I almost forgot who I worked for.
+It was the exciting springboard upon which the business grew and I with it.
 I have worked on projects of this size before but this one was different, this one was about service design and experience as much as it was about migration and onboarding.
 There will be others in the future like this but this was the first and set the foundations of what is to come.

 Dubai